 Students who are passionate about the strategic use of language and enjoy following political news might consider specializing in political communication.
 What is political communication?
 As the name implies, it is a subfield that blends the communications and political science fields.

-Earning a communications degree and specializing in political communication can allow students to work toward a rewarding career in public service.
+Earning a communications degree can prepare students to work toward a rewarding career in public service and political communication.
 Some political communicators work directly for elected officials.
 Others work for independent organizations that seek to influence public policy.
 Many career opportunities are available, but each starts with finding an in-depth answer to the question: “What is political communication?”

 Characteristics of Political Communication